rjachuthan/riturajwrites.github.io/content/content/books/show-your-work.md

 Hoarding knowledge or ideas can stifle creativity and prevent the free flow of information that is so crucial in a creative community.
 By sharing what you know and learn, you're contributing to the collective knowledge of your "Scenius" and creating a culture of generosity and collaboration.

+### Embracing Imperfection

+One of the most liberating messages of the book is the idea of embracing imperfection.
+Kleon emphasizes that you don’t need to wait until your work is perfect to share it.
+In fact, showing your work in its raw, imperfect state can be incredibly powerful.
+It humanizes you and makes your creative process relatable to others.
+It also fosters an environment where learning in public becomes the norm, allowing for accountability and transparency in your thought process.
+This is a crucial aspect of personal and professional growth.

 ## Conclusion

 Despite its lack of groundbreaking revelations, I'd still give 'Show Your Work!' a hearty thumbs up.
 Why?
 Because it doesn't just tell you to create an online presence, it makes a compelling case for why you should.
 It's a book that deserves at least one read-through, because if you let it, it can shift your perspective and maybe, just maybe, inspire you to take that leap into the digital unknown.

+Incorporating these concepts into my own journey has made a significant difference.
+From building my [[digital garden]] to embracing the idea of learning in public and sharing my journey with all its imperfections, I've found a new level of engagement and growth.
+Sharing my work has not only kept me accountable but has also connected me with a community of like-minded individuals, fostering a culture of openness and continuous learning.